 - 1. Dies:

 - 2. Resigns as Trustee;

 - 3. Removes him/herself from the Trustee zone of residence;

+- 4. Is no longer a resident or school district elector of the District;

-- 4. Refuses to serve as Trustee;
+- 5. Refuses to serve as Trustee:

-- 5. Fails to attend four (4) consecutive regular meetings of the board without an acceptable excuse to the Board of Trustees or
+- 6. Fails to attend four (4) consecutive regular meetings of the board without an acceptable excuse to the Board of Trustees or

-- 6. Is recalled and discharged from office.
+- 7. Is recalled and discharged from office.